Noah670/Leisure-Cruises/README.md

 # How to run
-run the jar file with "java - jar LeisureCruises"
+Just open LeisureCruises.exe

-or manually build by running driver.java
+or run the jar file with "java - jar LeisureCruises"

 # We hope to see you soon!